 If your child has a sudden onset of OCD, tics, or food restriction, you need to consider PANS and PANDAS.
 A sudden onset of psychiatric issues isn’t normal and medical issues need to be considered.
 Ask your child’s physician to run a rapid strep test and a blood culture.
 If they are positive, most experts agree to go on antibiotics.

 In addition, if your child has been exposed to infections like the flu, mono, walking pneumonia, and so on, further lab work is indicated.
 Literate physicians often run a panel of blood work called the Cunningham panel that gives more information.
-The New England PANS/PANDAS Association offers excellent parent resources that explain what the disease is and how to test for it.
+ASPIRE and Epidemic Answers offers excellent parent resources that explain what the disease is and how to test for it.

 The absolute ideal thing to do is to seek out an PANS/PANDAS expert but this isn’t easy as experts are hard to find.
 Lastly, always follow your parent gut and keep searching until you find the root cause.